Ande404/Hybrid-Causal-XAI-For-NIDs/README.md

 ---

 ## Contact
-Andrew Luwaga,  Brindha Sivakumar, Tasneem Kayed luwaga@umich.edu, brindhas@umich.edu, tasneeem@umich.edu,
+- Andrew Luwaga,  Brindha Sivakumar, Tasneem Kayed
-College of Engineering and Computer Science
+- luwaga@umich.edu, brindhas@umich.edu, tasneeem@umich.edu
-University of Michigan-Dearborn
+- College of Engineering and Computer Science, University of Michigan-Dearborn

 > Note: This is an ongoing research project.
 Steps 4 and 5 are in development.
 Check back for updates.